Review of the 8th symposium "Der Bausachverständige"

 Asbestos and laboratory analysis

 As modern laboratory methods, the scanning electron microscopy with energy dispersive analytics (SEM / EDX) and the X-ray diffractometry (XRD), which is often propagated by the lecturer, were mentioned at the symposium "Der Bausachverständige".
 Yes, the XRD can reliably identify individual mineral phases.
 Unfortunately, we did not learn anything about the detection limits in the lecture.
-We assume that especially in the areas where REM/EDX is really uncertain about the true nature of an observed fiber, because there are simply too few fibers on the specimen, the XRD will also find nothing.
+We assume that especially in the areas where SEM/EDX is really uncertain about the true nature of an observed fiber, because there are simply too few fibers on the specimen, the XRD will also find nothing.

 There are good preparative techniques that can separate asbestos fibres from the matrix and enrich them if the contents are too small or the matrix is too disturbed.
 Even if there are certainly cases where the much more expensive XRD analysis could help, nobody would probably want to bear the costs.
 In addition, the asbestos fibres sought must neither be too small nor present in too small a quantity in the sample.